Vonage/vivid-3/libs/components/src/lib/text-field/README.md

 ## Members

 ### Label
+Add a `label` attribute to add label to the text field.
+The label is important to help users understand what is needed.
+I case you choose not to add mind our [accessibility notice](#accessibility)
 - Type: `string` | `undefined`
 - Default: `undefined`

-Add a `label` attribute to add label to the text field.

 ```html preview
 <vwc-text-field label="My Label"></vwc-text-field>